If the following comment from your CPA sounds familiar to you, then your CPA is similar to most clients we talk with:

 While most people think it’s a good idea to fund a “tax-deferred” qualified retirement plan; many times that’s NOT the case.
 In fact, tax-deductible qualified retirement plans can be more tax-hostile than tax-favorable.

 You may have had someone ask you if it is better to pay taxes on the harvest or the seed?
-What this question is asking you is whether it is a better idea to pay income taxes now on your current income (the seed) if you could let that money grow tax-free and be removed tax-free later in retirement, or is it a better idea to let your money grow tax-deferred for the year in a qualified retirement plan and then pay income taxes on ALL of the money that is withdrawn (the harvest).
+What this question is asking you is whether it is a better idea to pay income taxes now on your current income (the seed) if you could let that money grow tax-free and be removed tax-free later in retirement, or is it a better idea to let your money grow tax-deferred for year in a qualified retirement plan and then pay income taxes on ALL of the money that is withdrawn (the harvest).

-We’ve run the numbers and for many clients under the age of 60, paying taxes on the seed while letting your money grow tax-free and come out of a wealth-building tool tax-free in retirement will be better than simply income tax-deferring money the traditional way through a 401(k) or other tax-deferred qualified plans.
+We’ve run the numbers and for most clients under the age of 60, paying taxes on the seed while letting your money grow tax-free and come out of a wealth-building tool tax-free in retirement will be much better than simply income tax-deferring money the traditional way through a 401(k) or other tax-deferred qualified plans.